Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - AUTO: The camera will choose the aperture; the command dial will do nothing.
 You will not be able to select Manual or Aperture Priority exposure modes.

 - MANUAL: Rotate the command dial to change the aperture.
-You will not be able to set an Auto aperture; the camera will always be in either Manual or Aperture Priority exposure modes.
+You cannot set an Auto aperture; the camera will always be in either Manual or Aperture Priority exposure modes.

 I just recommend setting the first option (AUTO + MANUAL) for maximum flexibility.